FAQ’s for Child and Adolescent Anxiety Counseling in Clayton, Missouri.

 If I’m sick or if I cancel, you won’t be expected to pay for that missed session.

 What about if the weather is bad?

 Even with bad weather, I do require a 48 hour cancellation to make sure we maintain good clinical progress.
 We can always meet over the phone or do a video session instead.
-If I cancel due to weather, you won’t pay for the scheduled session.
-That being said, if we both have internet access, I expect to be able to meet for at least a brief chat over the computer or over the phone during your scheduled time.
+If I cancel an appointment for any reason, you won’t pay for the scheduled session.
+If we both have internet access we can do a video session, and if not, we’ll talk over the phone for our scheduled session time.